2023 Best Philosophy Schools in New York

 Full Philosophy at Lehman College Report

-Brooklyn College landed the #6 spot in the 2023 rankings for the best philosophy programs.
-Located in the large city of Brooklyn, Brooklyn College is a public school with a large student population.
+Brooklyn College ranked #6 on this year’s Best Philosophy Schools in New York list.
+Located in the city of Brooklyn, Brooklyn College is a public college with a large student population.

 Full Philosophy at Brooklyn College Report

-Explore all the Best Philosophy Colleges in the Middle Atlantic Area or other specific states within that region.
+Explore all the Best Philosophy Schools in the Middle Atlantic Area or other specific states within that region.

 One of 3 majors within the area of study, philosophy has other similar majors worth exploring.